-RAND Family Data Files, supported by NIA and HRS
+RAND HRS Family Data 2014 (V1), supported by NIA and HRS

 The files are longitudinal files that link HRS child families within wave and link HRS children across waves.
-They contain consistent variable names across waves and will easily merge with other HRS data, like the RAND HRS and RAND Enhanced Fat files.
-The files are distributed as two alternative longitudinal files: one with respondent-child observations with variables specific to parent-child pairs, and one with respondent observations with summary variables about the respondent’s children.
+They contain consistent variable names across waves and will easily merge with other HRS data, such as the RAND HRS Longitudinal File and RAND HRS Fat Files.
+The files are distributed as two alternative longitudinal files: one with Respondent-child observations with variables specific to parent-child pairs, and one with Respondent observations with summary variables about the Respondent’s children.

 To access the data: